Changissnz/selfinterest/README.md

-of self-interest has found solace in the imbalance of unfulfillment, labeled "acclimation", that conserve matters necessary to continue on the present state of affairs; on a related note, it is almost entirely certain that an arbitrary philanthropist voices views that go somewhere along the lines of "poverty is virtue".
+of self-interest has found solace in the imbalance of unfulfillment, labeled "acclimation", that conserve matters necessary to continue on the present state of affairs; on a related note, it is almost entirely certain that an arbitrary philanthropist voices views that go somewhere along the lines of "poverty is virtue", since they are usually intent to remain as one giving the capital.